moritzzzzz/custom-roadgraph-router/README.md

 # Custom Roadgraph Router

-The **Custom Roadgraph Router** is a Python script designed to retrieve Mapbox vector tiles from a specified tileset and generate a routing graph using the NetworkX library.
+The **Custom Roadgraph Router** is a Python script designed to find a route on features of a Mapbox Tileset.
+It retrieves Mapbox vector tiles from a specified tileset and generate a routing graph using the NetworkX library.
 By providing origin and destination geolocations, the script calculates the shortest path between the two points and returns the route geometry.
 Additionally, it creates a visual representation of the roadgraph, displaying connected nodes and the route in context.

 ## Features